nikitavoloboev/data/life/lessons-learned.md

 	- Document my thoughts and findings and share it.
 	- Research really well the topic I am trying to share.
 	- Make sure I don’t repeat what has been said before and if it was.
 Link to it and make my own observations and conclusions.
+- Remove friction.
+	- In whatever you are doing, try to remove as much friction as possible.
+	- Try to practice self documentation.
+For example don't try to to map things in one app and then try to outline the mappings in another.
+Try to make the process self documenting and remove the friction of going and keeping the documentation up-to-date.
+Only do it where it is really necessary and helpful.
 - Track my expenses.
 - Get into the [flow state](../productivity/flow/flow.md) as early as possible during the day.
 - Just being exposed to concepts through videos or tutorials is not going to help me pass interviews.